seb-in/seb-in/README.md

 - 🔭 I’m currently working on Data Analytics, Machine Learning and DNN projects.
 - 👯 I wish I could collaborate on frontend development.
-- 🤔 You could help me with App deployment and project ideas.
+- 🤔 I could use some help with App deployment.
 - 💬 Feel free to ask me about my work.
 - 📫 Reach me on my email: ten.in.seb@gmail.com
 - ⚡ Fun fact: Not a Geek!